captainbrosset/devtools-tips/src/tips/en/disable-abusive-debugger-statement.md

 date: 2023-02-02
 authors: Patrick Brosset
 title: Disable abusive debugger statements that prevent inspecting websites
-tags: ["javascript", "debug", "browser:firefox", "browser:chrome", "browser:edge", "browser:safari"]
+tags: ["javascript", "debug", "browser:firefox", "browser:chrome", "browser:edge"]
 ---
 Some websites make it impossible to use DevTools by adding `debugger` statements in their code.